Brian Setencich: 1996 Re-election Campaign Run

 Setencich ran for re-election as an incumbent, but lost.
 In the primary election of 1996, Setencich was defeated for renomination by Republican Robert Prenter who defeated Setencich again in November when Setencich ran as a write-in candidate.

-Post Political Career
+Post political career

 After his political career in the state capital, Setencich relocated to San Francisco.
 He was Special Assistant to the Mayor for Emergency Communications (a.k.a.
 911 Emergency Response Project and later to be known as the Department of Emergency Response), for the City and County of San Francisco between 1997 and 2004.
 This department began with the successful campaign for federal and state funding of this $170 million project.
 The D.E.M. was created in 2006 by legislation that combined the former Emergency Communications Department and the former Office of Emergency Services into one agency (Admin Code Sec.
 2A.200).
 He retired in 2012.